dragonman225/notablog/README.md

   }
   ```

-* `post.html` gets the following structure of data :
+* Template `post.html` or others gets the following structure of data :

   ```
   {
 		siteMeta // The same as "siteMeta" in index.html post {
-			...post // All properties of a page in "siteMeta.pages" contentHTML // HTML of content
+			...post // All properties of a page in "siteMeta.pages" contentHTML // HTML of post body
 		}
   }
   ```

-> It is highly recommended to take a look at [notablog-theme-pure](https://github.com/dragonman225/notablog-theme-pure).
+> It is highly recommended to take a look at [notablog-theme-pure](https://github.com/dragonman225/notablog-theme-pure) if you want to make your own !